 Kenya – safari, seeing Masai Mara with the great migration, many wild animals, photography tours, and much more.
 Did you know that Kenya has 24 national parks, 15 national reserves, 6 marine parks, plus many private conservancies?

 Each area of Kenya, be it north, east, west or south, have their own unique landscapes, fascinating wildlife, wonderful people, and excellent accommodations.

 Our luxury safari photo tour in Kenya will take you to the southern part, to the beautiful and excellent National Parks of Tsavo East, Tsavo West, and Amboseli.

 Kenya Safari Photography Tour Dates:

-Contact me for further information and for 2023 photo tours.
+Contact me for further information and for wildlife photography tours 2023 & 2024.

 Safari Photo Tour Kenya

 Why is Tsavo East National Park special?